 Part of the completion of the industrial/organizational psychology concentration is to conduct research projects, through the guidance of the material learned in courses like Foundations and Methods in Research, Educational and Psychological Statistics, Proposal Design, and Research Methods in Psychology.
 Students also may be able to apply the material they learned in class to real-life research scenarios through their internship course.
 Additionally, students may have the opportunity to participate in research conducted by other graduate students, both in the industrial/organizational psychology concentration and other graduate programs and concentrations.

 Do students complete a thesis or a research project?

 Students have the choice to complete either a thesis or a research project before their commencement.
 However, students can choose to write a thesis instead of completing a research project.
 The majority of students typically choose to complete a research project, as students already learn research components within their research-based classes.

 Is an internship required?

-Students are not required to have an internship in the industrial/organizational psychology concentration.
+Students are not required to have an internship in the industrial/organizational psychology program.
 However, students may find value in being able to work within a non-classroom setting to apply the material they learn to a real-world scenario and be able to put industrial/organizational psychology-related experience on their resumes before graduation.

-Given that a majority of the courses within the industrial/organizational psychology concentration take place in the evening, many students are able to balance their part-time, full-time, and/or internships with their coursework.
+Given that a majority of the courses within the industrial/organizational psychology program take place in the evening, many students are able to balance their part-time, full-time, and/or internships with their coursework.
 With a little organization, students should be able to balance work and school responsibilities quite well.